 So I cut out all alcohol.
 No more after-work glasses of wine to wind down in the evening.
 No more weekend beers with my hubby as we grilled out in the backyard.
 I cut out caffeine.
 No more morning coffees to help me start the day.
-I switched to taking whole food-based prenatal vitamins, the best kind that I could find on the market.
+I switched to taking whole food-based prenatal vitamins, the best kind that I could find on the market, along with a DHA supplement.
 I ate super healthy (most of the time), and drank nothing but water.
 I wanted to give our next baby the best chance possible, even though I knew the whole ectopic thing was something that was completely out of my control anyway.
 I wanted… NEEDED… to feel like I was in control of some part of whatever was to come next.

 After a very slow and drawn out three months, we were officially given the green light by my OB to start trying to conceive again.
 I was ecstatic!
 It happened so darn fast last time, and I hoped it would be the same again.
 Unfortunately, this was not our experience the second time around, despite diligent “timing” and all that nonsense that goes along with the purposeful baby-making process… but…

 Four months later, I finally got to see those two little pink lines again.
 I even waited a day, tested again to see if the line would get darker, and then confirmed it with a ClearBlue Digital test that actually said the word “Pregnant” on it, just to make myself feel better.